History-Aware and Dynamic Client Contribution in Federated Learning: Introduction

-Researchers have proposed several approaches to apply Shapley value to assess client contributions in FL.
-Notably, \cite{song2019profit} utilized the gradients of local clients and proposed an one epoch evaluation (OR) and a multi-epoch evaluation (MR) for client contribution. \cite{wei2020efficient} extended MR and proposed a truncated multi-epoch (TMR) evaluation to eliminate an entire epoch based on a pre-defined threshold. \cite{wang2020principled} improved Shapley value computation via random permutation sampling and group testing. \cite{liu2022gtg} further improved computation by eliminating unnecessary epochs based on the incremental utility and proposed an improved permutation ordering for an effective client contribution assessment.
-In all methods, all clients participate in each training epoch -- we aim relax the assumption in this paper.
+Several approaches have applied Shapley value to assess client contribution in FL.
+Notably, \citet{song2019profit} utilized the gradients of local clients and proposed an one-epoch evaluation and a multi-epoch evaluation (MR) for client contribution. \citet{wei2020efficient} extended MR and proposed a truncated multi-epoch (TMR) evaluation to eliminate an entire epoch based on a pre-defined threshold. \citet{liu2022gtg} further improved computation by eliminating unnecessary epochs based on the incremental utility and proposed an improved permutation ordering of clients during assessment. \textit{In all these methods, all clients must participate in each training epoch, which we relax in our study.}

-To our best knowledge, two methods considered the non-participating clients setting like ours:~\cite{wang2020principled} and~\cite{fan2022improving}.
-For non-participating clients, ~\cite{wang2020principled} heuristically defined a value for contribution without providing any theoretical justification -- which we address in our work.
-In contrast, ~\cite{fan2022improving} aimed to guess missing utility values of client combinations where a subset of clients do not participate in training and proposed a low rank matrix factorization to assess contributions.
-The said method has several limitations: low rank matrix factorization requires a suitable characteristic of the utility function and a restricted assumption of client participation.
-Furthermore, matrix factorization is a one-shot approach -- assessing contribution in a new epoch requires re-computation of the whole matrix, which is infeasible in practice.
-As such, ~\cite{fan2022improving} not only requires high computational time on increasing epochs but also incurs high estimation error.
-In our study, we aim to design a client contribution assessment framework that achieves not only efficiency in computation but also accuracy in estimation while considering the practical scenario of dynamic participation and non-participation of clients over epochs.
+To our knowledge, two works have considered a non-participating-client setting like ours.
+Without any formal basis,~\citet{wang2020principled} defined the Shapley value of participating and non-participating clients at each epoch: Shapley value is initialized to $ 0 $, and then at every epoch, Shapley values of participating clients is computed using the whole history of their participations.
+In contrast, our analysis derives the Shapley values of all the clients exactly over a Markovian FL training and also provides the flexibility to use different initializations if one performs a warm start.
+To address non-participating clients,~\citet{fan2022improving} proposed to guess the missing utility of a client-combination when a subset of clients participates in training.
+They relied on low rank matrix factorization to approximate the incomplete utility matrix.
+Their method has several limitations: low rank matrix factorization requires a suitable characteristic of the utility function, such as Lipschitz continuous model loss, and a restricted assumption on client participation, where all clients must participate together in at least one epoch.
+Furthermore, matrix factorization is a one-shot approach, and thus, assessing contributions in a new epoch requires re-computation of the whole matrix, which is infeasible in practice.
+As such,~\citet{fan2022improving} incurred high computational time and estimation error. \textit{In our study, we aim to achieve both improved accuracy and efficiency in assessing client contributions with dynamic client participation.}